frederic-loui/peering-policy-manager/README.md

 `==> Comparison of the 2 lists above`

 4 categories:
-Customer relationship BGP Peering (might not come all from PeeringDB as come customer can have RFC1918 ASN) Peering relationship BGP Peering
+* Customer relationship BGP Peering (might not come all from PeeringDB as come customer can have RFC1918 ASN)
+* Peering relationship BGP Peering
-Private Peering relationship
+* Private Peering relationship
-Transit peering relationship
+* Transit peering relationship

 By location:
 * with data coming from PeeringDB
 * with data coming from DCIM system

 With information
-IPv4/IPv6 interconnect
+* IPv4/IPv6 interconnect.remote-peer
-remote ASN
+* remote ASN

 ## Network metrology per peer
 * From netflow/IPFIX/Sflow accounting system (or raw data)
 * real traffic with automatic 95th percentile computation

 ## Top <x> ASN (<x> to be configurable)
-dashboard in list form
+* dashboard in list form
-dashboard in graphical form such as PIE, [Radial Stacked bar](https://observablehq.com/@d3/radial-stacked-bar-chart), [SANKEY DIAGRAM](https://observablehq.com/@d3/sankey-diagram) dahsboard per category (Peer, Transit, PNI)
+* dashboard in graphical form such as PIE, [Radial Stacked bar](https://observablehq.com/@d3/radial-stacked-bar-chart), [SANKEY DIAGRAM](https://observablehq.com/@d3/sankey-diagram)
+* dahsboard per category (Peer, Transit, PNI)

 ## Geographic vizualization
 * geo-map (OpenStreetMap like vizualization of peerings)